arkadiusz97/OFNotes-frontend/README.md

 OFNotes allows register account and manage notes.

 # Requirements.
 To build this program, you need a installed Angular environment.
-You can build and run application fast using command: [ng serve](https://angular.io/cli/serve)
+You can build and run application to test using command: [ng serve](https://angular.io/cli/serve) Build for production: [ng build --prod](https://angular.io/cli/build)
 To run this program, you need a installed [backend](https://github.com/arkadiusz97/OFNotes)

 # Screenshots.